Step 1: Choose Your Opportunity!

 Step 4: Get A Background Check

 Once you have completed your interview you'll get a letter with detailed information about how and where to go to get your background check.
 This will come directly from the Extension Educator, 4-H Youth Development.
-If you've been authorized to get a background check by the educator and need a copy of the background check reimbursement: click here.
+If you've been authorized to get a background check by the educator, you can request a reimbursement for the cost of the check: Background Check Reimbursement Form.

 Step 5: Annual Training